 The Corporation files all required income tax returns and believes that it is in compliance with the provisions of the Income Tax Act (Canada) and all applicable provincial tax legislation.
 However, such returns are subject to reassessment by the applicable taxation authority.
-In the event of a successful reassessment of the Corporation, such reassessment may have an impact on current and future taxes, penalties and interest payable, which could have an adverse effect on its financial condition.
+In the event of a successful reassessment of the Corporation, such reassessment may have an impact on current and future taxes payable and result in penalties or interest payable, which could have an adverse effect on its financial condition.